 Fax: +49 6131 305-1309

-The Max Planck Graduate Center (MPGC), which is managed in cooperation with the Johannes Gutenberg University Mainz, constitutes a framework for diverse dissertation topics supervised at several of the University’s established faculties.
-The MPGC thus constitutes a virtual interdisciplinary faculty with its own regulations for the award of doctoral degrees.
+Through the Max Planck Graduate Center (MPGC) in cooperation with the Johannes Gutenberg University Mainz, a framework is also provided for PhD topics that are simultaneously supervised at different faculties.
+The MPGC represents a virtual interdisciplinary faculty with its own doctoral regulations.